Other tax issues

 For an example of how the starting rate for savings interacts with the PSA, see Eric.

 The PSA only applies to savings income paid after 6 April 2016.
 You can find a description of the rules on savings income for the tax years up to and including 2015/16 later in this section.

 For a more detailed look at the PSA see our factsheet Savings and dividend tax which also includes examples of how savings income within the PSA uses up the rate bands and how the PSA interacts with the dividend allowance.

-If you do have to pay tax on your bank and building society interest, and if you normally complete a tax return, then you can just include the amount of savings or dividend income in the relevant section.
+If you do have to pay tax on your bank and building society interest, and if you normally complete a tax return, then you can just include the amount of savings income in the relevant section.
 If you do not normally complete a tax return, you should tell HMRC about the taxable income.
 If they can, HMRC will take the extra tax you owe from your wages by changing your Pay As You Earn (PAYE) code.
 If they cannot adjust your tax code, they may send you a bill at the end of the tax year or ask you to fill in a tax return.

 Please note that you should not assume that HMRC will have a similar source of information on all types of income – for example you always need to advise HMRC yourself if you have taxable dividend income.